stappersg/vBook/src/configuration/eam/bimi.md

 1. A scalable mechanism for Domain Owners to publish their desired Indicators
 2. A mechanism for Mail Transfer Agents (MTAs) to verify the authenticity of the Indicator.

-> BIMI status is "Internet-Draft".
-It is inappropriate to use Internet-Drafts as reference material.
-It should be considered as a "work in progress" document.
+> The current BIMI RFC is not an Internet Standards Track specification.
+It is "Internet-Draft".
+Please remember that it is inappropriate to use Internet-Drafts as reference material.

+Until BIMI RFC is not released as an "Internet Standard" the vSMTP implementation should be considered as a "work in progress".

-The implementation of this feature in the vSMTP framework is planned for version 0.12.
+The implementation of this feature in the vSMTP framework is planned for v0.12.